FabeG/assess_ntc_with_pypowsybl/README.md

 - calculate the sensitivity of lines to this HVDC,
 - calculate the transfer capacity in N-1 condition using the HVDC to maximize it.

+# Input data used in this notebook

+The data used in this notebook is public, but please note that before using it:

+- you should fill in the [ENTSO-E TYNDP Dataset Request Form](https://stum.entsoe.eu/) to get access to the TYNDP2022 dataset,
+- if you want to get load, generation or crossborder exchanges from [Entsoe Transparency Platform](https://transparency.entsoe.eu/dashboard/show), you will have to register first.
+  It is possible also to ask for an API key if you want to automatize the process of collecting the data.
+- GPS coordinates comes from [ODRE website](https://odre.opendatasoft.com/): no registration needed, just download the file (you can also ask for an API key).

 copyright RTE France - licence MPL 2.0